 We have a terrific team of student tour guides!
 If you can’t take a tour in person, you can get to know them by reading their bios.
 Feel free to email any guide with questions about Amherst.

 Name: Emily Fitts ‘17

 Hometown: Providence, RI

-Major(s): Psychology and the Five College Certificate in Culture, Health, and Science
+Major(s): Psychology & the Five College Certificate in Culture, Health, and Science

 Activities on campus: Amherst Rowing Association, Reader to Reader, GlobeMed, Student Athlete Advisory Committee

 Hobbies: Rowing at the crack of dawn, making dessert waffles in the dining hall, and procrastinating doing work by taking long naps

 Favorite question asked on tours: What is your favorite spot on campus?

 Hi everyone!
 My name is Emily, and I’m a senior at Amherst.
 I’m really passionate about the intersection of public health and psychology, and I love that Amherst allows me to pursue these interests freely through the open curriculum and Five College Consortium.
 When I’m not participating in one of the activities I outlined above, you can generally find me sitting in Val (the dining hall), laughing with my friends, and eating Kashi Heart to Heart cereal or pesto (but not together).
 My favorite spot on campus is Memorial Hill, which happens to be where this picture of me was taken.
 I absolutely love Amherst, and I am very eager to share that love with you.
 Please don’t hesitate to email me with any questions at firstname.lastname@example.org.